-On the surface it may only seem like a roadmap of IT initiatives and budgets aimed at the next 1-3 years.
-More importantly, an IT strategy is a comprehensive plan, integrated with your business plan, that outlines how you’ll use technology to meet your business goals.
+On the surface, it may only seem like a roadmap of IT initiatives and budgets for the next one to three years.
+More importantly, an IT strategy is a comprehensive plan integrated with your business plan outlining how you’ll use technology to meet your business goals.

 Differences Between a Proactive IT and Reactive IT Strategy

 A reactive strategy views IT as an expense that has minimal returns.
 As a result, it’s cost controlled and overseen by finance.
 You replace software and hardware on a refresh schedule or after it fails.
-Your internal or outsourced IT group keeps the technology running without much mind to how it affects operations.
+Your internal or outsourced IT group keeps the technology running without considering how it affects operations.

 If your IT team doesn’t have the time or skill to help your business, the burden falls on each department head to find new technology to help their unit.
-While their selections might work for them, they often aren't the right change for the company as a whole.
-The net result is that it takes more time and money than it should to keep your technology running.
+While their selections might work for them, they often aren't the correct change for the company as a whole.
+The net result is keeping your technology running takes more time and money than it should.
 Internal groups ask for more people, and external groups become overwhelmed.
 Responsiveness suffers.

-A proactive approach means you make changes to software and hardware based on the hours of time they can save you each month.
-You remain focused on the right long term change for the entire business.
-The internal or outsourced IT group not only fixes disruptions but prevents them from happening.
-They provide guidance on the technology changes that make your business more efficient.
+A proactive approach means you make changes to software and hardware based on the hours they can save you each month.
+You remain focused on the right long-term change for the entire business.
+The internal or outsourced IT group fixes disruptions and prevents them from happening.
+They guide the technology changes that make your business more efficient.